 Collection Groups for classes and workshops

 The Collection Group feature in WHG brings together multiple users in the system who are each creating a Place Collection in a class or workshop setting.
+See Create and manage a collection group for details

 If you would like to create a Collection Group, just let us know.